nodejs/wiki-archive/Installing-Node.js-via-package-manager.md

     sudo apt-get install npm

+For programs that still depend on calling the "node" binary, run:

+    sudo apt-get install nodejs-legacy

 Obtaining a recent version of Node or installing on older Ubuntu and other apt-based distributions may require a few extra steps.
 Example install:

     sudo add-apt-repository ppa:chris-lea/node.js